 The workshop will build on UC’s recently released negotiation toolkit, which aims to serve as a North American framework for creating transformative change in the scholarly publishing industry based on initial insights from the University of California’s 2018-19 negotiations with Elsevier.
 Discussions at the workshop will support a variety of transformative strategies, including off-setting and breaking the big deal to reinvest in OA.

-If you have any questions about the survey or workshop, please don’t hesitate to contact Günter Waibel (email@example.com) or Danielle Westbrook (firstname.lastname@example.org).
-We will review workshop applications starting June 26th, with the goal of selecting the workshop cohort in early July.
+If you have any questions about the workshop, please don’t hesitate to contact Günter Waibel (firstname.lastname@example.org) or Danielle Westbrook (email@example.com).

 OA Tipping Point Workshop details